khalid-hussain/shaheen/chap11.md

 For the first time in his life he realized that "the biggest success for a person in life is to conquer the fear of death.
 This is his greatest victory and this victory is achieved only by those who understand that life and death is only for the sake of the Almighty.
-Unlike me, Badr Bin Mughira has learned to fight not for himself but for God.
+Unlike me, Badr bin Mughira has learned to fight not for himself but for God.
 For him God is not an imaginary force but a reality.
 A reality that compels him to stand in the face of death like a rock.
 Alas!
 I wish I could conquer death in the same manner."
 Abu Dawood began to view the entire palaces of his ideas nothing more than heaps of sand.

 Abu Abdullah got up from his throne and went into in a room in the rear.
-The guards took Badr Bin Mughira outside and one after the other the chiefs and scholars congratulated Abu Dawood on his marvelous victory but he felt as if they were mocking him.
+The guards took Badr bin Mughira outside and one after the other the chiefs and scholars congratulated Abu Dawood on his marvelous victory but he felt as if they were mocking him.
 A slave approached him and said that Abu Abdullah was waiting for him in the other room.

 Moments later Abu Dawood was in a beautiful chamber seated in front of Abu Abdullah.
-The inferiority that he felt in front of Badr Bin Mughira gradually withered away in the company of Abu Abdullah.
+The inferiority that he felt in front of Badr bin Mughira gradually withered away in the company of Abu Abdullah.
 The self-styled Sultan of Granada considered him to be a supernatural being.
 When he entered the room, Abu Abdullah stepped forward and after shaking Abu Dawood's hand, bent and